textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 The only similarity with pullquotes, perhaps, is how you might style them to appear; floating left or right in relation to surrounding content.
 But there is no rule that asides styled this way _have_ to be “pullquotes” by definition.
 Pullquotes are stupidly redundant, in fact.
 Aside-quotes, as described here, are where it’s at!

-The process is described using tweets, but as long as whatever you’re quoting can be structured as a Textpattern link, the sky’s the limit — other social media posts, blog comments, platform bios, taglines, those reviewer quotes you find at the front of books, and so forth.
+The process is described using Tweets, but as long as whatever you’re quoting can be structured as a Textpattern link, the sky’s the limit — other social media posts, blog comments, platform bios, taglines, those reviewer quotes you find at the front of books, and so forth.

 ### Tweet links